TUSCNetwork/tusc-explorer-api/README.md

        ]
     }

-To install a bitshares node please refer to: https://github.com/bitshares/bitshares-core/blob/master/README.md
+To install a TUSC node please refer to: https://github.com/TUSCNetwork/tusc-core/blob/master/README.md

-You can use/change public bitshares API nodes for this by updating the config.
+You can use/change public TUSC API nodes for this by updating the config.

-### Install BitShares Explorer API and dependencies
+### Install TUSC Explorer API and dependencies

 Install python and pip if you dont have them: